What would your 85-year-old self tell you to do right now?

 True success comes from the ruins of past failures.
 Every obstacle pushes us to becoming the best version of yourselves.
 Moving forward, I’m learning to make this a daily practice.
 Anchoring into my long-term vision each morning and asking myself:

-What actions today will move the needle?
 What choices will push the boat forward, even if just by an inch?

 When I reflect on the hardest moments of my life, one thing remains true: